-References must be submitted by academic referees (ie: Professors, Lectures etc.) who are in a position to give an academic evaluation of your research, intellectual qualities, ability and potential.
+References must be submitted by academic referees (ie: Professors, Lecturers etc.) who are in a position to give an academic evaluation of your research, intellectual qualities, ability and potential.

 Letters of reference from current full-time or part-time EUI professors are not accepted except:

 - where the application is from a researcher already registered for an EUI degree (i.e. transfer from LL.M. to Ph.D.)